Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Related Works

 \subsection{Sim-to-Real Transfer in Vision-Language Models}

 Bridging the Sim2Real gap remains a central challenge for deploying VLMs in robotic manipulation.
 Recent work has shown that carefully designed synthetic data can improve spatial reasoning and enable transfer to real-world tasks without costly manual annotation \cite{rizzoli2026syntheticscenesrealperformance}.
 Complementary efforts address the visual domain gap through neuro-symbolic image adaptation, where structured knowledge is used to preserve semantic spatial relations during sim-to-real translation \cite{youssef2026ontologyguideddiffusionzeroshotvisual}.
-In parallel, architectures such as Sim2Real-VLA combine high-level planning with low-level validation to prioritize task-relevant dynamics and support zero-shot transfer of manipulation skills \cite{zhao2026simreal}.
+In parallel, architectures such as \cite{zhao2026simreal} combine high-level planning with low-level validation to prioritize task-relevant dynamics and support zero-shot transfer of manipulation skills, and \cite{peng2025roboseekneedinteractobjects} relies on continuous real-world interaction with the objects.
 Our work follows this direction, but focuses on synthetic supervision for the generation of reactive, verifiable Behavior Trees rather than motor policies or visual adaptation.